Registered partnership

 Additional information

-- You may not enter into a partnership with your own child, brother, sister, parent, grandparent, grandchild, half-brother, or half-sister.
+- You may not enter into a civil partnership with your own child, brother, sister, parent, grandparent, grandchild, half-brother, or half-sister.

 - You cannot be forced into a registered partnership.

-Consequences of registered partnerships abroad
+Consequences of a registered partnership abroad

 Agreements with the municipality